You found a match (online) and now you have a meet up. Here's where to take 'em.

 From colorful glass windows to quirky zebra wallpaper, The Royal Room has created a vibe in town.

-Try a signature cocktail such as the Mi Rey for a beautiful crafted start to the night.
+Try a signature cocktail such as the Mi Rey for a beautifully crafted start to the night.
 The furniture is also cozy for leisurely lounging.

 Keep up with The Royal Room on Instagram.